hamburger

 • Publication or exhibit of traditional knowledge without prior consent.

-Hence, it requests all the members of this esteemed Network to kindly disseminate information about the Biodiversity Act 2002 in their respective states/UTs and encourage stakeholders to submit proposals for obtaining access to biological resources and associated knowledge wherever needed.
+Hence, it requests all the members of this esteemed Network to kindly disseminate information about the Biodiversity Act 2002 in their respective states/Union Territories and encourage stakeholders to submit proposals for obtaining access to biological resources and associated knowledge wherever needed.
 It also urges them to take the necessary steps to establish State Biodiversity Boards at their end to ensure effective implementation of the Biological Diversity Act 2002.

 Biological Diversity Act 2002 UPSC

-Other Important UPSC Notes
+UPSC Notes

 Our Apps Playstore